cdeodorico/Gama/README.md

 python gama.py
 ```

-That's it.
 Gama starts a small local server, opens your browser, and you pick files from there.
 The server binds to 127.0.0.1 and only talks to your own machine.

 You can also pass files headless if you like: